Essential Grilling Safety Guide for Beginners: Complete Outdoor Cooking Safety

 How can I maintain my grill for safe operation?

 Clean your grill often to get rid of grease and food.
-Check for damage and do regular maintenance to keep it safe.
+Check for damage and do regular maintenance.
+Following proper grilling safety practices ensures your equipment stays in good working condition.